Below is more information and questions that are frequently asked in regards to the ROUGHRIDER teams.

-It is highly recommended that all players interested in making a team attend all tryout sessions.
+It is highly recommended, but not required, that all players interested in making a team attend all tryout sessions.
 Tryouts are OPEN to all eligible players with no roster spots guaranteed.
 Missing a tryout session may adversely affect your chances of making a team due to lack of evaluation.

 - What is included in the Roughrider Club Tuition?

-- Spring (2018) Club Leagues (YOUTH ONLY): MD Roughriders will play 8-20 games in the spring, 1-2 games per week throughout the Baltimore-Washington Metro area in the Greater HoCo league and MPLL league.
-2017 Spring Schedule here.
+- Spring (2019) Club Leagues (YOUTH ONLY): MD Roughriders will play 8-20 games in the spring, 1-2 games per week throughout the Baltimore-Washington Metro area in the Greater HoCo league and MPLL league.

 - Practice Fields: MD Roughriders play Indoor & Outdoor at varies schools and Universities in greater Baltimore-Washington, including but not limited to: Glenelg Country School, CCBC-Catonsville, Howard County fields.